Representing Random Utility Choice Models with Neural Networks: A Sharp Neural Network Architecture for RUM Choice Models

-where $\bs{\delta} = \{\delta_{\bs{x}}\}_{\bs{x}\in A}$ is a sequence of independent real-valued random variables that follows the same distribution.
-Comparing the expression of $\pi^{{\sf RUMnet}}_N(\cdot)$ with our sample average approximation~\eqref{eq:sampling}, we have replaced the indicator with a probability distribution over $\bs{\delta}$.
-We will only require that this distribution has a strictly positive density on ${\bb R}$.\footnote{As explained in Section~\ref{subsec:estimation}, in the absence of the latter property, commonly used loss functions (e.g., log-likelihood) exhibit a gradient of zero with respect to the parameters of the neural network in a set of positive measure.} Nevertheless, in our implementation, we will assume that $\bs{\delta}$ follows a standard Gumbel distribution, which amounts to replacing the ``argmax'' indicator with the ``softmax'' operation.
-This trick, often used in deep learning, allows us to estimate $\pi^{{\sf RUMnet}}_N(\cdot)$ as a standard neural network, as we discuss next.
+where $\bs{\delta} = \{\delta_{\bs{x}}\}_{\bs{x}\in A}$ is a sequence of independent real-valued random variables that follow the same distribution.
+Comparing the expression of $\pi^{{\sf RUMnet}}_N(\cdot)$ with our sample average approximation~\eqref{eq:sampling}, we have replaced the ``argmax'' indicator with a probability distribution resulting from the white noise~$\bs{\delta}$.
+Adding noise plays an important role in the training process.
+In the absence of this property, commonly used loss functions (e.g., log-likelihood) have a gradient equal to zero on a set of measure 1.
+This is a well-known property for ``combinatorial layers'' in neural networks~\citep{abernethy2016perturbation,berthet2020learning,dalle2022learning}---a small perturbation of the utility parameters cannot reverse the highest-utility alternative unless there are ties.
+Adding white noise facilitates the training of the neural network architecture.